20 Most Valuable 1981 Fleer Baseball Cards

 Fleer produced two variations of several cards in this set and this was one of them.

-One version of the card features a close-up of Jackson in his batting stance while the other shows an up-close portrait of the Hall of Fame slugger with his "Mr. October" designation in place of his name.
+One version of the card features a close-up of Jackson in his batting stance while the other shows an up-close portrait of the Hall of Fame slugger with his "Mr. Baseball" designation in place of his name.

 The portrait variation is rarer in top grade so it should command a price premium.